Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 - No camera integration on mobile

-If you're looking for a superb password manager with powerful features that's simple to use, then good news – you can end your search right now.
-1Password is our top rated password manager, beating stiff competition from the likes of LastPass and Dashlane – no mean feat!
-If you want to save your dozens of online passwords, generate new ones, and log into sites with a simple click, then 1Password is the best way you can do it.
-This is a fantastic password manager that’s blissfully simple to use.
+If you’re looking for a superb password manager with powerful features that’s simple to use, then good news – you can end your search right now.
+1Password is one of our top-rated password managers — with only LastPass beating it in our testing.
+If you want to save your dozens of online passwords, generate new ones, and log into sites with a simple click, then 1Password might be for you.

+Overall, 1Password is a fantastic password manager that’s blissfully simple to use.
+Developed by AgileBits, it began life as a Mac program but has developed into a popular password manager that’s now available across Windows, Mac, iOS, and Android.
 After testing this password manager, we’re happy to say its reputation is well deserved.
-1Password isn’t without the odd drawback, but it’s easily one of the best password managers we’ve tried, hands down.
+1Password isn’t without the odd drawback, but it’s easily one of the best password managers we’ve tried.

 You can try it out for yourself right now with a free 30-day trial, or carry on with our review to find out more reasons why you really should be taking that free trial.